rea725/plaidcloud-docs/README.md

 This works for Catalina as well as Mojave macOS.

-## Thank you
+## Thank you for your Help!

-PlaidCloud thrives on community participation, and we appreciate your contributions to our website and our documentation!
+PlaidCloud documentation is important because it helps our customers, allows people to be self-sufficient, and provides a positive feedback loop for prospective customers to feel they have the information necessary to get started.